-XXII.
+XXIII.
 ANTI-DEFICIENCY ACT

-The Corps' obligations under this PA are subject to the availability of appropriated funds, and the stipulations of this PA are subject to the provision of the Anti-Deficiency Act (ADA), 31 U.S.C. § 1341.
+The Corps' obligations under this PA are subject to the availability of appropriated funds, and the stipulations of this PA are subject to the provision of the Anti-Deficiency Act (ADA), 31 U.S.C. § 1341, et seq.
 The Corps shall make reasonable and good faith efforts to secure the necessary funds to implement this PA in its entirety.
-If compliance with the ADA alters or impairs the

-Corps' ability to implement the stipulations of this PA, the Corps shall consult in accordance with the amendment and termination procedures found at Stipulations XII and XVIII of this PA.
+If compliance with the ADA alters or impairs the Corps' ability to implement the stipulations of this PA, the Corps shall consult in accordance with the amendment and termination procedures found at Stipulations XII and XVIII of this PA.

-EXECUTION of this PA by the Corps, SHPO, ACHP, and Torres Martinez Desert Cahuilla Indians, and subsequent implementation of its terms evidence that the Corps and the Cooperating Agencies have taken into account the effects of this undertaking and associated Planned Projects on historic properties and afforded the ACHP an opportunity to comment.
+EXECUTION of this PA by the Corps, SHPO, and ACHP (and the Torres Martinez, as to application of this PA on their lands), and subsequent implementation of its terms evidence that the Corps and the Cooperating Agencies have taken into account the effects of this undertaking and associated Planned Projects on historic properties and afforded the ACHP an opportunity to comment.